Efficient measure of information backflow with a quasistochastic process: Quasiprobability representation

-{\it Quasiprobability representation}---In QPR, elements of quantum theories, such as states and unitaries, are described by vectors or matrices consisting of real values that typically obey a normalization constraint.
-To translate quantum objects defined in the standard Hilbert space formalism into its QPR, the mapping is achieved by the so-called {\it frame} and its {\it dual frame} \cite{ferrie2009framed, ferrie2011quasi}.
-Hence, it is also colloquially known as {\it frame representation}.
+In the QPR, elements of quantum theories, such as states and unitaries, are described by vectors or matrices consisting of real values that typically obey a normalization constraint.
+To translate quantum objects defined in the standard Hilbert space formalism into its QPR, the mapping is achieved by the so-called frame and its dual frame \cite{ferrie2009framed, ferrie2011quasi}.
+Hence, it is also colloquially known as frame representation.
 In the following, we will introduce the mathematical formalism of QPR.

-For a system in Hilbert space $\mathcal{H}^d$, a frame $\{F_j\}$ is defined as a set of operators that span the Hermitian space.
-That is, it forms, in general, an overcomplete basis for the space of all Hermitian operators acting on $\mathcal{H}^d$.
-For a given frame, the dual frame $\{G_j\}$ is also a complete basis of a Hermitian space that satisfy $A = \sum_{j}\tr{AF_j}G_j$ for all Hermitian operator $A$.
-Note that the dual frame is generally not unique except for the case when the frame is {\it minimal}, i.e., $|\{F_j\}| = d^2$.
-In this case, they obey the relation $\tr{F_jG_k} = \delta_{jk}$.
-The QPR of a state $\rho$, channel $\mathcal{E}$, and measurement effect $M$ are then obtained via
+For a system in Hilbert space $\mathcal{H}^d$, a frame $\{F_j\}$ is defined as a set of operators that span the Hermitian space, that is, it forms in general an overcomplete basis for the space of all Hermitian operators acting on $\mathcal{H}^d$.
+For a given frame, the dual frame $\{G_j\}$ is also a complete basis of a Hermitian space that satisfies $A = \sum_{j}\tr{AF_j}G_j$ for all Hermitian operator $A$.
+Note that the dual frame is generally not unique except for the case when the frame is minimal, i.e., $|\{F_j\}| = d^2$.
+In this case, the frames obey the relation $\tr{F_jG_k} = \delta_{jk}$.
+The QPR of a state $\rho$, channel $\mathcal{E}$, and measurement effect $M$ is then obtained via